Riopa guentheri

-Riopa guentheri, commonly known as Günther's supple skink or Günther's writhing skink, is a species of skink, which is endemic to India.
+Riopa guentheri, commonly known as Günther's supple skink and Günther's writhing skink, is a species of lizard in the family Scincidae.
+The species is endemic to India.

 Etymology

 The specific name, guentheri, is in honor of German-born British herpetologist Albert Günther.

 Geographic range

 R. guentheri has been known to occur in localities of erstwhile Bombay Presidency such as Matheran, Sholapur, Kurduwadi, Belgaum, and Uttara Kannada.

+Habitat

+The preferred natural habitat of R. guentheri is forest, at altitudes of 50–1,800 m.

+Diet

+R. guentheri preys upon ants, termites, and other insects.

+Reproduction

+The mode of reproduction of R. guentheri is unknown.